DCElfving/DCElfving.github.io/_projects/08-averaged.md

 Usually the purview of astronomers, these images were created by "stacking" a number of photos.
 An application designed to stitch landscapes into a panorama was tricked into to layering multiple images of the same subject.

-Mostly as a learning experience, I've made several of these available as inexpensive NFC works on <a href ="https://www.hicetnunc.xyz/DCE/creations">Hic et Nunc</a>.
+Mostly as a learning experience, I made several of these available as inexpensive NFC works on the short lived Hic et Nunc platform.

 <img src ="/images/averaged/yellow_car.png"/>